 Heart disease is often times referred to as a 'silent killer' because it's difficult to detect before someone falls critically ill.
 Taking control of those things that are considered risk factors for heart disease – blood pressure, cholesterol, weight, physical activity, smoking, stress – can both lower your risk and protect you from other diseases.
 But sometimes, heart disease is hereditary and even lowering risks can't replace consistent professional heart monitoring.

-Jeff Piush, Lead Wireman, Winnipeg, Manitoba
+Jeff Piush, Lead Wireman, Winnipeg, MB

 My 10 year old daughter's [biological] dad had a heart attack and passed away at 32 years of age.
 My daughter was only six months old at the time.
 He was found to have a hereditary heart disease that had also caused his mother's passing.